-Domain Name Theft: A Sneaky Attempt to Take My Name
+Domain Name Theft: A Sneaky Attempt to Take My Domain Name

 After accumulating several hundred (700+) domain names I decided to take a break and pondered my next move.
 I didn’t have to wait long.
 Within a week I received a notice from my registrar.
 It seemed a registrar in Germany had someone who was transferring one of my domain names to their account.
 How could they get away with that?
 That was my first experience of having someone trying to steal a name from me.
 I had heard of such things, but experiencing them first hand is much more real and frightening.

-I quickly emailed my registrar and asked what was going on and that I had not given anyone permission to take one of my names.
+Quickly I emailed my domain name registrar and asked what was going on and that No one permission to take one of my domain names.
 I was told my domain had already been transferred to someone else.
 I gave my registrar explicit instructions to cancel the transfer, which they did immediately.
 As soon as I got the name back they placed a lock on the domain so it could not happen again.

 Confident I had solved the problem, that incident quickly left my mind, as I had a myriad of other things to do.
 But no – things never seem so easy, as I came to realize a couple of weeks later.
 I checked my email and there was an email from that same registrar, where two weeks earlier someone had tried to transfer my domain name to their account.
 It was a form letter in both English and German telling me they were transferring my domain name to their registry.